IST356M001SP25/assignment-08-JackVsyr/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+I actually enjoyed this assignment a lot.
+I did have an issue at first with importing the ETL from the other file when doing the testing for the ETL file.
+Otherwise, I enjoyed the assignment and it was not incredibly difficult to complete.
+I do enjoy the map aspect of it.
+Doing all of the filtering for the dashboard portion was a challenge, but I was able to overcome it by referencing previous work that we did last week and the week before with streamlit.
+I am now more confident and comfortable with filtering the lists, and being able to also put them into visualizations.